Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 - you premediate it
 - Do not hide your darkness in darkness, expose it to the light and confess it so it can be cleansed
 - Nothing is worth betraying the Lord by loving it more than Him

+>'¶Therefore justice is far from us, And righteousness does not reach us; We hope for light, but there is darkness, For brightness, but we walk in gloom.
+We grope for the wall like people who are blind, We grope like those who have no eyes.
+We stumble at midday as in the twilight; Among those who are healthy we are like the dead.
+All of us growl like bears, And moan sadly like doves; We hope for justice, but there is none; For salvation, but it is far from us.
+For our wrongful acts have multiplied before You, And our sins have testified against us; For our wrongful acts are with us, And we know our wrongdoings: Offending and denying the L ord , And turning away from our God, Speaking oppression and revolt, Conceiving and uttering lying words from the heart.
+Justice is turned back, And righteousness stands far away; For truth has stumbled in the street, And uprightness cannot enter.
+Truth is lacking, And one who turns aside from evil makes himself a prey.
+N ow the L ord saw, And it was displeasing in His sight that there was no justice.
+And He saw that there was no one, And was amazed that there was not one to intercede; Then His own arm brought salvation to Him, And His righteousness upheld Him.'
+(Isaiah 59:9-16)
+- How terrible sinning and being far from God makes you feel
+- this is why God created an intercessor
+- He wants us to do well & be saved, even though we resist him b/c he is merciful